iami0npkr/URL_SHORTENER/README.md

 # URL Shortener Project

-This project sets up a simple URL shortener using Node.js and Express.
+This project sets up a simple URL shortener using Node.js and Express on AWS Amazon Linux Instance 2023.
 The server runs on port 3000 and uses a static HTML form for user interaction.

 ## Step 1: Connect to Your EC2 Instance